eyobast/SundaySchool/README.md

 # Sunday-School
 ## Discription: Sunday School Registration System

-A website that helps to register students for sunday school.
-This will help the teacher and also the parents to book seat for their children.
+An application that helps to register students for Sunday School, which will help the school to prepare.
+Parents can also pre book and their kids can learn and improve their ability.